 “I’ve developed a series of workshops based on what I’ve learned throughout my study of self-destruction, art, and survival.
 Currently, I am touring colleges, writing centers and basically, anyone who’s interested in the fine line between destroying and creating yourself, both as an artist, and simply, as a person discovering their power.
 I offer lectures, workshops, classroom talks and more- all within a reasonable fee, all designed to begin a real discourse on art and survival.” -Sabrina Chap

-E-mail Sara Daniels at livethruthisbooking @ gmail for booking
+E-mail livethruthisbooking @ gmail for booking

 THE THEMES THAT BIND US (lecture)

 While editing the stories in ‘Live Through This”, I noticed a series of themes inherent in the essays.
 Shame, political consciousness, isolation, power versus control: these are just some of the topics that are inherent in anyone’s self-destructive journey.
 This multi-media lecture is an incredible introduction to the book and the themes that appear in between the lines of each artists’ story.
 It consists of short readings, a 45 – 60 minute multi-media lecture, and a Q&A that always prompts an interesting dialogue.

 RAGE TO PAGE

 Depressive, self-destructive and suicidal thoughts are experienced by more than 50% of college students, yet nobody wants to talk about self-destruction in a real way.
 Often shamed, these self- destructive acts are simply claims of power over oneself – power that, if channeled, can be used to fuel other acts – artistic creation.
 In this workshop, we’ll talk about the truths that lie behind self-destructive acts; what it feels like, where it comes from, and why it is so socially acceptable.
 I will introduce students to several exercises that will reign in the power of their emotions and channel them into artistic creation.